dmbarbour/glas/docs/GlasNamespaces.md

 - transparently replace files with generated code
   - no need for metaprogramming to create intermediate files
 - all sharing is visible within configuration for analysis
-- can leverage '$src' as a robust source of uniqueness
+- can leverage '$src' and line number as uniqueness source

 Instead of sharing through the filesystem, sharing is through the namespace.
 See *Shared Libraries and Applications*.
 However, we may provide a annotations to disable the warning on a case-by-case basis.